SequentMicrosystems/16inputs-rpi/README.md

 # 16inputs-rpi

-This is the command line and python functions to control the Sequent Microsystems 16-Inputs Card for Raspberry PI.
+This is the command line and python library to control the Sequent Microsystems 16-Inputs Card for Raspberry PI.
 This 8 layers stackable card contains 16 optically isolated digital inputs with reverse polarity protection.

 For using this card enable Raspberry Pi I2C communication
 ```bash